Why hire a professional? Can’t I teach my own kid how to ride a bike/have my friends teach me how to ride a bike?

 How many lessons will the student need in order to learn to ride a bike?

-This varies from student to student.
+Likely 2-4 lessons, though it varies from student to student.
 Some will get riding in the first lesson then need one more lesson to develop the basic riding skills.
 Others will need a few lessons to get riding.
 We can schedule several lessons at once, or schedule them as we go.

 Do you have an age minimum or maximum?
 Fitness level requirement?